sg00dwin/origin-server/cloud-sdk/node/README.md

 Installing via Gem
 ------------------

-To support multiple operating systems, the Cloud Engine also supports RubyGem installations.
-To install a built version of the Cloud Engine RubyGem from the repository, just use:
+To support multiple operating systems, the Cloud Node also supports RubyGem installations.
+To install a built version of the Cloud Node RubyGem from the repository, just use:

-    sudo gem install cloud-sdk-engine
+    sudo gem install cloud-sdk-node

 To build and install the gem from the source tree, use:

-    gem build cloud-sdk-engine.gemspec
+    gem build cloud-sdk-node.gemspec
     sudo gem install cloud-sdk-*.gem

 Local Checkout